laoshanlung/blog/content/post/2017-03-15-let-s-build-an-api-framework-part-1.md

 }
 ```

-The final API is the path to the file and whatever defined in `path`.
+The final API is the path to the file or whatever defined in `path`.

 - If the file path is `v1/posts/list.js` and there is no `path` specified, the final API path is `/v1/posts/list`.
-- If the file path is `v1/posts/list.js` and the route set `path` to `/`, the final API path is `/v1/posts`
+- If the file path is `v1/posts/list.js` and the route set `path` to `v1/posts`, the final API path is `/v1/posts`

 There are also options to specify the `prefix` and where to look for routes during the initialization.